 We believe clothes DO make the man.
 Not only that, but one of the sharpest wits in the world agrees with us.
 “Clothes make the man,” said Mark Twain.
 He added “naked people have little or no influence.”

 Still, even a bunch of threads heads like us know that clothes aren’t the only way to project power and confidence.
 There’s more.

 Sure, we could all use a few extra sessions at the gym to help us get the kind of chiseled, Adonis-like looks that you see on Black Lapel models.
-Especially this one (Note: that’s the author of this article).
+Especially a glen plaid suit.
+(Note: that’s the author of this article).
 But even six-pack abs and rugged good looks (okay, I’m embellishing a little) don’t have the power that something as simple as standing up straight has.

 That’s right body language, non-verbal communication if you want to get all clinical, has more power over how we are perceived than anything else we do.

 How do we know this?
 Amy Cuddy, the Harvard professor who studies this stuff, wrote a whole book about body language.
 If you’re like us and your stack of books on the “to read” list is way too big, never fear, you can watch her TED talk where she points out that people are “really fascinated with body language, and we’re particularly interested in other people’s body language.”
 She goes on to assert that “we make sweeping judgments and inferences from body language.
 And those judgements can predict really meaningful life outcomes like who we hire or promote, who we ask out on a date.”

 Hold up, ask out on a date?
 Doesn’t that have to do more with how much you like someone’s body rather than how much you like their body language?
 Turns out there’s a lot more to how we judge people’s looks than just their looks.

 And here’s where Cuddy gets all Bradley Cooper in Limitless on your ass…your body language doesn’t just inform others about you, it informs you about you.